awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 # AppSpec 'hooks' Section<a name="reference-appspec-file-structure-hooks"></a>

 The content of the 'hooks' section of the AppSpec file varies, depending on the compute platform for your deployment\.
 The 'hooks' section for an EC2/On\-Premises deployment contains mappings that link deployment lifecycle event hooks to one or more scripts\.
 The 'hooks' section for a Lambda deployment specifies Lambda validation functions to run during a deployment lifecycle event\.
 If an event hook is not present, then no operation is executed for that event\.
-This section is required only if you will be running scripts or Lambda validation functions as part of the deployment\.
+This section is required only if you are running scripts or Lambda validation functions as part of the deployment\.

 + [AppSpec 'hooks' Section for an AWS Lambda Deployment](#appspec-hooks-lambda)